PlanTL-GOB-ES/Medical-Translator/README.md

 * Spanish to Portuguese
 * Portuguese to Spanish

-Translation models must be downloaded from the Zenodo repository.
+Translation models must be downloaded from the Zenodo repository:

 ## Prerequisites

-This package uses the Torch implementation of the OpenNMT system (http://opennmt.net/)
+This package uses the Torch implementation of the OpenNMT system (http://opennmt.net/).
 Instructions to install the system are found in: http://opennmt.net/OpenNMT/installation/
-Download translation models available at:

 ## Directory structure